CONTROL PROCESSES 2026

 1:30 pm: Symposium 3: Control processes in everyday life – Chaired by Ruth Krebs

-• Sanne de Wit (University of Amsterdam, Netherlands)
+• Sanne de Wit (University of Amsterdam, Netherlands): Capturing Habitual and Goal-Directed Control in Everyday Life

 3:15 pm: Coffee break